a2soliman/spatial_data_generators/README.md

 # spatial_data_generators
-Tutorials for feeding satellite images to your Tensorflow models using spatial data generators from the Keras Spatial Library
+Tutorials for feeding geospatial data/satellite images to your Tensorflow 2 models using spatial data generators from the Keras Spatial Library